lindehaven/CP-M/ue/readme.txt

     buffer becomes full it needs to be emptied by pressing ^Z (Undo last insert/delete) or ^W (Write to file).

+    NOTE!
+If ^S is pressed repeatedly then screen output may pause.
+          Press ^Q once to unpause.

 Screen Layout -----------------------------------------------------------------

     In case lines are too long to be displayed in full then the rightmost column is marked with a '+' to indicate that there are more characters beyond the right screen border.
-To get rid of them, shorten the lines.

     The last row on the bottom of the screen is called the status row.
     It displays: